FrenzyByte/fluidfrenzy/_docs/fluid-rendering-components.md

 - **Emission Map** - is a texture used for the emission color of the lava.
 The sample of this texture is multiplied by the *heat*.
 - **Emission** - is the intensity of the **Heat LUT** sampled based on the **Emission Map** and *heat*.
 - **Noise** - a texture used to eliminate tiling from the lava textures.

 ___

+<a name="shadow-grabber"></a>
+### Shadows
+Both the Water and Lava is rendered after any opaque layers to allow for refraction and to prevent sorting issues.
+This means that in the Built-in Render pipeline shadows are not automatically sampled due to the transparent nature of the rendering.
+In order to solve this the user can add he **ShadowGrabber** component to the **Main Directional Light** in the scene.
+This will assign the shadow buffer to global shader property so that the Water and Lava shader can read it.
+In order for a material to read it the Shadows property on the Material needs to be set to either *Hard* or *Soft*.

+___